What to Know When Moving to Philly

 Before you move to Philly, it’s important to know that 25 neighborhoods in Philly vary drastically.
 Rittenhouse Square is considered high-class and is fairly expensive.
 Chestnut Hill is another neighborhood that is known to be high-end.

 Other neighborhoods like Fishtown and Northern Liberties are on the rise, as they continue to attract the hipster crowd from all over the country.
-Beware that there is a crime in Philly, so picking a suitable neighborhood should be on your priority list.
+Beware that there is crime in Philly, so picking a suitable neighborhood should be on your priority list.

 Conclusion